 To get a list of what students should pack and what they should leave behind, take a look at What's In My Room.
 This web page will list the furniture included in each room, essential items to bring, recommended items, and items that are not permitted in rooms.
 Just remember: your child will inevitably forget to pack something essential.

 Also, visit the SHaRE Vendors webpage to learn more about how to rent a Microfridge®, order linens and/or care packages for your student, and order renter's insurance.

 Before booking flight tickets home for your student, make sure to check the Academic Calendar to find out when university holidays and finals week take place.

-Students living in all residence halls except St. Anne's, Fulton House, Loyola Village, and Pedro Arrupe must purchase the Flexi Standard Meal Plan.
+Students living in all residence halls except St. Anne's, Fulton House, and Pedro Arrupe must purchase the Flexi Standard Meal Plan.
 Students living in Loyola Village and Lone Mountain-East must purchase the Apartment/Suite Flexi Meal Plan.
-Please note, also, that all students, including those living in Loyola Village, who are approved for Fall 2020 essential housing support will be required to purchase a meal plan with the exception of those in St. Anne’s.
+Please note, also, that all students, including those living in Loyola Village, who are approved for 2020-2021 essential housing support will be required to purchase a meal plan with the exception of those in St. Anne’s.
 For more information, visit the Meal Plans webpage.